Umar Wirahadikusumah: Post-independence

-Vice Presidency
+Vice presidency (1983–1988)

 In March 1983, Umar reached the pinnacle of his career.
-Suharto, who had been elected for a 4th term as president by the People's Consultative Assembly (MPR) selected Umar to be his Vice President.
-This was considered to be a rather unexpected choice as Umar's stature in Indonesian politics paled in comparison compared to his two predecessors, Hamengkubuwono IX and Adam Malik.
+Suharto, who had been elected for a 4th term as president by the People's Consultative Assembly (MPR) selected Umar to be his vice president.
+This was considered to be a rather unexpected choice as Umar's stature in Indonesian politics paled in comparison to his two predecessors, Hamengkubuwono IX and Adam Malik.
 Despite being a low-key personality, Umar had a good reputation and was widely respected.

-As Vice President, Umar became one of the very few in the Suharto regime who chose to combat corruption.
-As a religious man, Umar had hoped that religion can be used to turn corruptors to do the right deeds.
-Umar also conducted surprise inspections (sometimes incognito) to regional towns and villages to monitor how government policies were affecting the people.
+As vice president, Umar became one of the very few in the Suharto regime who chose to combat corruption.
+As a religious man, Umar had hoped that religion could be used to turn corruptors to do the right deeds.
+Umar also conducted surprise inspections (sometimes incognito) of regional towns and villages to monitor how government policies were affecting the people.
 During his vice presidency, Umar also held prayer services at the Vice Presidential Palace.
 Umar's term as vice president ended in March 1988 when he was replaced by Sudharmono.
 Many were disappointed to see him not continue for a second term as vice president.
-It was a testament to his good reputation that Sudharmono wanted to be sure of Umar's acceptance to not continuing as vice president for another term.
+It was a testament to his good reputation that Sudharmono wanted to be sure of Umar's acceptance to not continue as vice president for another term.

-Post-vice presidency
+Post-vice presidency (1988–2003)

 In May 1998, on the eve of Suharto's fall, Umar, together with Sudharmono and Try Sutrisno visited Suharto at his residence to discuss possible options.
 Umar died on 21 March 2003 due to heart and lung problems at 7:53 pm. at the Central Army Hospital (RSPAD) Gatot Subroto.
-He was interred at the Kalibata Heroes Cemetery, Jakarta.
+He was interred at the Kalibata Heroes' Cemetery, Jakarta.

 Personal life

 Umar married Karlinah Djaja Atmadja on 2 February 1957, with whom he had two daughters.
-Umar Wirahadikusumah was also the uncle of Agus Wirahadikusumah, a reformist military officer who himself became Commander of Kostrad.
+Umar was also the uncle of Agus Wirahadikusumah, a reformist military officer who himself became Commander of Kostrad.
+His brother, Sadikin, was the father of Reini Wirahadikusumah, rector of Bandung Institute of Technology from 2020 until 2025 and was the first woman to hold the position.